krebbl/docco/README.md

 $ ssh docco@<IP>:<PORT> -p 2222 config set foobar VAR1=foo VAR2=bar
 ```

-This ENV vars can then be used inside the docker compose file and passed on to the different containers that are defined.
+These ENV vars can then be used inside the docker compose file and passed on to the different containers that are defined.
 For example:

 ```yaml
     #...